na-na-hi/renget/archive/tmd2many_places.md

 Group/Name | Pokémon | Description
 :----: | :----: | ----
 Team Rangers | Mudkip and Pikachu | A strange duo hailing from the Air Continent, they are an independent rescue team operating near the area of Pokémon Square.
+Team Stainless | Rookidee and Tinkatink | A duo of newbie explorers from the Globetrotter's guild.
+They're little, but they always give it their all!
+They currently reside in Baram Town, where their mentor, Kleavor, is.

 ***
 ## Important Locations